gradle/guides/README.md

 ----
 ```

-This will combine the Groovy and Kotlin samples into 1 block and provide tabs so a user can select their preferred DSL.
+This will combine the Groovy and Kotlin samples into 1 block and provide tabs so a user can select their preferred DSL. **Note:** when a language is selected, it applies changes to all parts of guides and saves the preference for later.

 ## FAQ